abye12345/my-eyeglass-ecommerce/README.md

 - **Modern UI/UX Design**

   - Clean and intuitive interface
-  - Responsive design for all devices
+  - Responsive design for all devicess

 - **Product Catalog**